gh0stfrk/AWS-scripts/readme.md

-# AWS scripts to speed up setup processes
+# AWS scripts

-- Setting up a mysql server on amazon linux with a bash script
+Find my work, if you like it hire me :)